How To Get Started in the Construction Industry

 Basic Math Skills

 Construction workers are expected to do basic math frequently.
 For example, you may use basic math skills to measure the length of something.
 You could use basic math skills when taking stock of current resources.
 In addition, you may use basic math skills when doing general assisting and surveying.
-While you do not need to know advanced calculus, the ability to add, subtract, multiply and divide.
+While you do not need to know advanced calculus, you should possess the ability to add, subtract, multiply and divide.

 While most construction jobs will teach you how to operate their machinery after hiring, it helps if you consider yourself a handyman or handywoman.
 Knowing how to perform basic maintenance gives you a competitive advantage over other candidates in the construction industry.